 How do I use my Master Course?

 Our recommended best practice is to use your Master Course as your true Master, or original, source of your course content.
-Create all materials natively within the Master Course shell, and course copy or export only from the Master, never into the Master, and never from a production course to another production course.
+Create all materials natively within the Master Course shell, and course copy or export only from the Master, never into the Master, and never from a semester course to another semester course.

 - Request a Master Course for each course that you regularly teach.